ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. figure:: ../../../images/MissionList_DoJump.png
    :target: ../_images/MissionList_DoJump.png

-   Copter: Mission Planner Settings forDO_JUMP command
+   Copter: Mission Planner Settings for DO_JUMP command

 In the example above the vehicle would fly back-and-forth between waypoints #1 and #2 a total of 3 times before flying on to waypoint #4.